 This lens is compatible with Canon extenders.

-Unlike its similarly-specced sibling model, the Canon RF 70-200mm F2.8 L IS USM Z Lens is compatible with the Canon RF 1.4x Extender and the Canon RF 2x Extender.
+Unlike its similarly-specced sibling model, the Canon RF 70-200mm F2.8 L IS USM Z Lens is compatible with the Canon RF 1.4x Extender and the Canon RF 2x Extender, and the Z's impressive optical performance carries over to with-extender performance.

 With the 1.4x behind it, this lens becomes a 98-280mm f/4 IS lens.
 With the 2x mounted, it becomes a 140-400mm f/5.6 IS lens.
 Having 70-200mm f/2.8, 98-280mm f/4, and 140-400mm f/5.6 IS lenses available with a quick extender change is extremely valuable, adding greatly to this lens's versatility.

-Weather sealing and, as hinted, image stabilization remain included and effective.
-Also, the lens's native minimum focusing distance is retained with extenders in use, and that means the maximum magnification value is multiplied by the extender's factor, which is a significant improvement on an already high spec.
+Weather sealing and image stabilization remain included and effective.
+Also, the lens's native minimum focusing distance is retained with extenders in use, and that means the maximum magnification value is multiplied by the extender's factor, a significant improvement on an already high spec.

 Magnifying a lens's image circle always has an impact on image quality.
 The question is, how significant is the difference?

-Expectations: With the promised outstanding image quality of this lens, optical quality degradation should be minimal.
-With the RF 1.4x behind the RF 70-200 L Z and a wide-open aperture selected, image sharpness should be only slightly impacted.
-The RF 1.4x adds a slight amount of barrel distortion.
-This amount usually offsets the slight pincushion distortion in similar lenses at 200mm, but the extender should not notably affect lateral CA.
+The outstanding optical quality of this lens makes the degradation impressively minimal.
+With the RF 1.4x behind the RF 70-200 L Z and a wide-open aperture selected, image sharpness is barely impacted.
+Take note — that is exceptional performance for any lens and incredible performance for a zoom lens.
+The RF 1.4x adds a slight amount of barrel distortion, an ideal amount for offsetting the slight 200mm pincushion distortion, and it has no affect on lateral CA.

 The image sharpness hit with the 2x extender is always stronger than with the 1.4x.
-Still, I expect this combination to be usable.
-The 2x typically increases lateral CA noticeably and barrel distortion slightly.
+However, this combination again performs exceptionally well.
+The 2x increases lateral CA a noticeable amount and adds slight barrel distortion, which improves this len's 200mm geometry.

 The exterior of the Canon RF 70-200mm F2.8 L IS USM Z Lens is nearly identical to that of the RF 24-105mm F2.8 L IS USM Z.